Is the dark affecting your mood?

-Does the winter holiday season leave you withdrawn instead of full of joy and mirth?
+Does the winter holiday season leave you withdrawn instead of full of joy?

 - Create and maintain a consistent bedtime routine.
 Your body will expect sleep when you start the routine.